neubot/neubot/doc/neubot.1.rst

 not monitor the user's traffic.

-Neubot implements three active network tests: ``bittorrent``, ``raw`` and ``speedtest``.
+Neubot implements three active network tests: ``bittorrent``, ``raw`` and ``speedtest``(TODO: Dash Test should be mentioned here).
 For each test, there is a Neubot subcommand that allows to run the test immediately.
 Moreover, Neubot schedules one of the three tests at random every 23 - 27 minutes.